DH@UF is a member of the Florida Digital Humanities Consortium. (opens in new tab)

 - Bobley, B. Why the Digital Humanities?
 Office of Digital Humanities, National Endowment for the Humanities, 2008.

-- Crane, G. “What Do You Do with a Million Books?”
-D-Lib Magazine, 2009.
+- Crane, G. “What Do You Do with a Million Books? (opens in new tab)” D-Lib Magazine, 2009.

-- Drucker, J. SpecLab: Digital Aesthetics and Speculative Computing.
+- Drucker, J. SpecLab: Digital Aesthetics and Speculative Computing (opens in new tab).
 Chicago: University of Chicago Press, 2009.

-- Friedlander, A. Promoting Digital Scholarship: Formulating Research Challenges in the Humanities, Social Sciences and Computation (A Workshop Co-Sponsored with the National Endowment for the Humanities by the Council on Library and Information Resources).
+- Friedlander, A. Promoting Digital Scholarship: Formulating Research Ch (opens in new tab)allenges in the Humanities, Social Sciences and Computation (A Workshop Co-Sponsored with the National Endowment for the Humanities by the Council on Library and Information Resources) (opens in new tab).
 Council on Library and Information Resources, 2008.

 - Frischer, B, J. Unsworth, A. Dwyer, A. Jones, L. Lancaster, G. Rockwell, and R. Rosenzweig.
-Summit on Digital Tools for the Humanities: Report on Summit Accomplishments, 2005.
+Summit on Digital Tools for the Humanities: Report on Summit Accomplishments (opens in new tab), 2005.

 - Gold, M.K.
-Debates in the Digital Humanities.
+Debates in the Digital Humanities (opens in new tab).
 Minneapolis: University of Minnesota Press, 2012.

-- Gugerli, D. “The World as Database: On the Relation of Software Development, Query Methods, and Interpretative Independence.”Information & Culture: A Journal of History 47.3: 288-311, 2012.
+- Gugerli, D. “The World as Database: On the Relation of Software Development, Query Methods, and Interpretative Independence.” (opens in new tab)Information & Culture: A Journal of History 47.3: 288-311, 2012.

 - Harley, D., S.K.
 Acord, S. Earl-Novell, S. Lawrence, C.J.
-King, Assessing the Future Landscape of Scholarly Communication: An Exploration of Faculty Values and Needs in Seven Disciplines, Center for Studies in Higher Education, UC Berkeley, 2010.
+King, Assessing the Future Landscape of Scholarly Communication: An Exploration of Faculty Values and Needs in Seven Disciplines (opens in new tab), Center for Studies in Higher Education, UC Berkeley, 2010.

 - Online Humanities Scholarship: The Shape of Things to Come, University of Virginia, 2010.